Guide to Outstanding Checks

 A Check Issued to Me Is Outstanding: Now What?

-You should take all reasonable steps to cash or deposit outstanding checks.
-If you wait too long, the check can go stale, and the money might be then considered “unclaimed property” and wind up being handed over to the state.
+You’ll want to take all reasonable steps to cash or deposit outstanding checks.
+If you wait too long, the check can go stale, and no longer be considered valid.
 If it has been more than six months, contact the issuer to resolve the matter.
 If the sticking point is that you don’t have an account into which you can deposit the check, you can easily open a checking account.
 It can take just minutes to do so online.

 Risks of Outstanding Checks